Refugee-Law-Lab/UNHCR-Visualization/README.md

 Three charts are created:

-1. A bar chart showing the top 15 countries applying for asylum in Canada over time from 2000-2020
+1. A bar chart showing the top 15 countries in applications for asylum in Canada over time from 2000-2020
 2. A line graph showing the cumulative number of asylum applications in Canada over time from 2000-2020
 3. A line graph showing the application recognition rate in Canada over time from 2000-2020